psu13/mutable-hakyll/posts/measurement.md

    recent instance of this idea is [QBism](https://plato.stanford.edu/entries/quantum-bayesian/).
-[Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2 also has a careful take on similar (but different) ideas.
+[Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2, also has a careful exposition on a purely statisical view of quantum theory.

 There are dozens more ideas that I will not list here because I don't understand them well enough to list them.